 Attack tree

-A hierarchical diagram used to model and analyze potential attack paths against a system or asset.
+An attack tree is a hierarchical diagram used to model and analyze the various ways an attacker could achieve a specific malicious goal against a system or asset.